architector1324/project-demiurg/examples/examples.md

 ```

 #### **2. Demonstration Goal / What was intended to be shown**
-This example is a vivid illustration of **SRGE's remarkable creativity and autonomous imagination**, showcasing its ability to ontologize highly metaphysical and surreal concepts.
+This example is a vivid illustration of **SRGE's remarkable creativity and autonomous imagination**, showcasing its ability to **model highly metaphysical and surreal concepts with the SRGC framework**.
 From a single phrase, it creates a unique and complex world, modeling abstract connections and defining truly unusual 'laws' that govern its existence.

 #### **3. Generated JSON World**